ollegreen/research_papers/README.md

 * **Link**: https://arxiv.org/pdf/2312.07413.pdf

 ### Problem
+It is difficult to compare how a 8% improvement in GSM8K means to other domains outside of this benchmark.
+As the author says: "It is hard to meaningfully compare the benefits of post-training enhancements that apply to different domains.
+For example, how does 10% greater accuracy on the MATH benchmark (Hendrycks et al., 2021) compare to 10% greater accuracy in a multiple choice knowledge test, or to 10% lower perplexity in a language modeling task?"

 ### Solution
+They translate performance gains from different benchmarks into a "common currency": **Common Compute Gain**: *"how much additional training compute would have been needed to improve benchmark performance by as much as the post-training enhancement"*.

+Great visualisation of how different approaches shows more cost-efficient solutions and how they compare.

 ### Applicability: How can it be applied to my current work & research
+* Look and verify if you can apply and ensemble some cost-efficient solutions together in the LLM production projects and reserach.